-This test method is less affected by conditions occurring at the concrete surface, which may negatively influence Calcium Chloride test results.
+This concrete moisture test method is less affected by conditions occurring at the concrete surface, which may negatively influence Calcium Chloride test results.
 Consequently, this test provides the best picture of the moisture conditions the adhesive and finished flooring product would encounter if they were installed at that time.

 In-situ RH testing performed at multiple depths permit a testing agency to develop a profile of moisture conditions through the thickness of a concrete slab.
 This information permits the user to make a more informed decision regarding the installation of floor coverings or the need to consider other alternatives.

 The water content in concrete migrates from the bottom of a slab to the surface, where it evaporates according to changes in RH.
 It’s imperative, therefore, that the concrete’s internal moisture be allowed to dry to the proper level in order to avoid problems with adhesives and flooring products after installation.

 Unfortunately, many builders mistakenly believe that surface moisture content levels reflect those of the whole slab.
 They neglect internal slab moisture levels.
 A concrete moisture meter will tell them relative moisture on the surface, but only relative humidity (RH) testing gives them an internal, and more accurate, assessment.